 Upon receiving the transmitted PHY preamble in a greater than or equal to 20 MHz BSS, the PHY measures a receive signal strength.
 This activity is indicated by the PHY to the MAC via a PHY-CCA.indication primitive.
 A PHY-CCA.indication(BUSY, channel-list) primitive is also issued as an initial indication of reception of a signal as specified in 36.3.20.6 (CCA sensitivity).
 The channel-list parameter of the PHY-CCA.indication primitive is absent when the operating channel width is 20 MHz.
 The channel-list parameter is present when the operating channel width is 40 MHz, 80 MHz, 160 MHz or 320 MHz.

 The PHY shall not issue a PHY-RXSTART.indication primitive in response to a PPDU that does not overlap the primary channel unless the PHY at an AP receives the EHT TB PPDU solicited by the AP.
-For the EHT TB PPDU solicited by the AP, the PHY shall issue a PHY-RXSTART.indication primitive for a PPDU received in the primary or at the secondary 20 MHz channel, the secondary 40 MHz channel, the secondary 80 MHz channel or the secondary 160 MHz channel.
+The PHY shall issue a PHY-RXSTART.indication primitive for the EHT TB PPDU solicited by the AP..

 The PHY includes the measured RSSI and RSSI_LEGACY value in the PHY-RXSTART.indication(RXVECTOR) primitive issued to the MAC.

 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
 Then the PHY will search for the preambles for non-HT, HT, VHT, HE, and EHT PPDUs respectively.
 If the constellation used in the first symbol after the first long training field is QBPSK, the PHY entity shall continue to detect the received signal using the receive procedure for HT-GF depicted in Clause 19.
 For detecting the EHT preamble, the PHY entity shall search for RL-SIG and evaluate the LENGTH field.
 If RL-SIG is detected, the PHY entity should check the parity bit and RATE fields in L-SIG and RL-SIG.
 If either the check of the parity bit is invalid or the RATE field is not set to 6 Mb/s, a PHY-RXSTART.indication primitive is not issued.
 If the check of the parity bit is valid and the RATE field indicates 6 Mb/s but the LENGTH field value in L-SIG is a not a multiple of 3, a PHY-RXSTART.indication primitive is not issued.
-In both cases, the PHY should continue to detect the received signal using non-HT, HT, VHT and HE receive procedure in Clauses 17, 19, 21 and 27 respectively.
+If the EHT preamble is not detected, the PHY should continue to detect the received signal using non-HT, HT, VHT and HE receive procedure in Clauses 17, 19, 21 and 27 respectively.

 If a valid parity bit and the RATE with 6 Mb/s are indicated in L-SIG and RL-SIG and the LENGTH field value in L-SIG and RL-SIG is a multiple of 3, the PPDU is an EHT PPDU.
 PHY entity shall begin receiving the U-SIG.
 The PHY entity shall check the constellation of the 2nd symbol of the U-SIG.
-If the constellation is QBPSK, the PHY entity shall receive the U-SIG and the repeated U-SIG which are the two symbols after U-SIG (4 symbols in total following the RL-SIG).
+If the constellation is QBPSK, the PHY entity shall receive the U-SIG and the repeated U-SIG (4 symbols in total following the RL-SIG).
 If the constellation is BPSK, the PHY entity shall receive the U-SIG (2 symbols in total following the RL-SIG).
 Then the PHY entity shall check the CRC of the U-SIG field (and Repeated U-SIG field if present).